kareemislam/tutorial/README.md

 # tutorial
-this is a git tutorial
+this is for git tutorial